 ORIGINAL POST (5/7/19)

 Last year, WCW ended wasteful $5.5 million nicotine addiction experiments on monkeys at the Food and Drug Administration (FDA).
 Now, thanks to WCW, lawmakers, and the majority of Americans that oppose this waste and abuse, Congress is taking action to end all taxpayer-funded primate testing at the FDA.

-The first-ever measure was championed by subcommittee Chairman Rep. Sanford Bishop (D-GA), Rep. Ken Calvert (R-CA)–who helped expose and end the FDA’s nicotine tests–Rep. Lucille Roybal-Allard (D-CA) and Rep. Dina Titus (D-NV) following discussions with WCW and calls and emails to Congress and FDA from over 1 million WCW supporters.
+The first-ever measure was championed by subcommittee Chairman Rep. Sanford Bishop (D-GA), Rep. Ken Calvert (R-CA)–who helped expose and end the FDA’s nicotine tests–Rep. Lucille Roybal-Allard (D-CA), Rep. Dina Titus (D-NV) and Rep. Matt Gaetz (R-FL) following discussions with WCW and calls and emails to Congress and FDA from over 1 million WCW supporters.

 Spoke in support of the FY20 Agriculture Approps bill!
 I fought for bill language to strengthen support for nutrition & public health, to prohibit commercial horse slaughter, and to direct the FDA to reduce nonhuman primates in research and retire them to sanctuary. @AppropsDems pic.twitter.com/DOSlTsRaO5

 — Rep. Lucille Roybal-Allard (@RepRoybalAllard) June 6, 2019

 Federal documents analyzed by WCW show that from 2013 to 2018, the FDA used between 300-400 primates each year.